AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC5** - Unassign an assignment to a student.
+**Use case: UC5** - Unassign an assignment from a student.

 **MSS**

-1. Tutor requests to unassign an assignment to a student.
+1. Tutor requests to unassign an assignment from a student.
 2. EduBook removes the assignment from the specified student.

    Use case ends.